Razwand/subtitle_translation/README.md

 # 🎬 Subtitle Translation 🎬

-This repo contains a tool to translate .str subtitles file from english to spanish:
+This repo contains a tool to translate .str subtitles file from English to Spanish:

 ![Sample](https://github.com/Razwand/subtitle_translation/blob/master/images/samples.PNG)

 ## Requirements
 - A suitable conda environment named *** can be created and activated with:

 ## Context